StuckInsideJake/EricAndreDiscordBot/README.md

 I have now added voice chat functionality to this bot.
 To use it simply use the commands !musicalRanch or !intro.

-Dependencies: Nodejs, npm and Discord.js
+Dependencies: Nodejs, npm, Discord.js and node-opus

 To use this bot on your server, use this link: https://discord.com/oauth2/authorize?client_id=759634259530481705&scope=bot